iamtiagogalvao/dye.js/README.md

 ```

 Note that we use `.` or `#` to let dye.js know that the selector is and `id` or `class`.

-### Gradients
-At the moment, the library does not support elements with gradients or images as bg.

 ## Author